Wall Street

 Beyond the US Borders

-The chart shows the inverse relationship (divergence) on the US Commodities Index (CRB Index) with US Treasury bonds from 1985 - 1987.
+The inverse relationship (divergence) of the US Commodities Index (CRB Index) with US Treasury bonds from 1985 - 1987.

-Since 1982 US bonds and stocks have rallied (converged) in sequence to each other.
-However, a panic alert shook US markets in 1986 over identifying US Presidents as lame ducks as a result of the outweighed space race.
+Since 1982 US bonds and stocks have rallied (converged) in sequence with each other.
+However, a panic alert shook US markets in 1986 over lame duck US Presidents outweighed from the space race.

-This chart shows the momentum of the US economy at the peak of the Cold War.
-The US bond market crash in April 1987 was a result of US President Ronald Reagan’s defeat from the arms race which remains scrutinized.
+The momentum of the US economy at the peak of the Cold War.
+The US bond market crash in April 1987 was a result of US President Ronald Reagan’s defeat in the arms race which remains scrutinized.

 Global South